Trial with a plan target Use the 2-hour trial to test login, app install, and whether V04, V06, or V08 fits.

 Timed billing

-Timed V06 cloud devices have been listed around $0.006 per minute, which can work well for short sessions instead of a full monthly commitment.
+Timed V06 cloud devices start around $0.006 per minute, with Android 14 / 15 / 16 available for short sessions instead of a full monthly commitment.

 Plan selection matrix

-Need Best-fit plan Billing model Best for Upgrade trigger
+Need Best-fit plan Billing model Android version options Best for Upgrade trigger

-Lowest monthly entry cost V03 or V04 30-day monthly First-time buyers validating fit, login flow, and basic cloud phone usage.
+Lowest monthly entry cost V03 or V04 30-day monthly Android 14 / 15 / 16 First-time buyers validating fit, login flow, and basic cloud phone usage.
 Move up if the workload becomes daily, heavier, or more account-dense.

-Balanced recurring cloud phone usage V06 30-day monthly Most routine social media operations and recurring app tasks.
+Balanced recurring cloud phone usage V06 30-day monthly Android 14 / 15 / 16 Most routine social media operations and recurring app tasks.
 Upgrade if you need more headroom for multitasking or multiple active workflows.

-Heavier multitasking or higher baseline performance V08 30-day monthly Teams, heavier operators, and users who already know they need more performance margin.
+Heavier multitasking or higher baseline performance V08 30-day monthly Android 14 / 15 / 16 Teams, heavier operators, and users who already know they need more performance margin.
 Stay here when standard tiers already cover the workflow and premium hardware is not required.

-Short-burst sessions instead of always-on usage Timed V06 Per-minute Testing short tasks, episodic sessions, or avoiding a full monthly commitment too early.
+Short-burst sessions instead of always-on usage Timed V06 Per-minute Android 14 / 15 / 16 Testing short tasks, episodic sessions, or avoiding a full monthly commitment too early.
 Switch to monthly if your usage becomes frequent enough that minute billing stops being economical.

-Premium performance or higher-end device needs S23 Ultra / S24 Ultra class Monthly Users who need higher-end device classes or stronger performance from the start.
+Premium performance or higher-end device needs S23 Ultra / S24 Ultra class Monthly Android 14 / 15 / 16 Users who need higher-end device classes or stronger performance from the start.
 Only justify the price if higher-end hardware affects real workflow outcomes.

-Real app verification on physical hardware Real device testing Per-minute Compatibility checks and validation scenarios instead of ordinary daily account operations.
+Real app verification on physical hardware Real device testing Per-minute Android 14 / 15 / 16 Compatibility checks and validation scenarios instead of ordinary daily account operations.
 Do not use this as a substitute for a normal standard plan if the workflow is ongoing.

 Standard cloud devices